-^{} The levels presented for copper and lead represents the 90th percentile of the sites tested.
+- \ The level presented represents the 90th percentile of the 20 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile value is equal to or greater than 90% of the values detected in your water system.
-In this case as either 3 or 4 samples were collected and the 90th percentile value was the second highest value.
-The action levels for copper and lead were not exceeded at any of the sites tested.
-Therefore, our system meets corrosion control treatment, source water treatment and lead service line requirements.

-^{}The levels for these compounds were provided by OCWA as the water supplier for the Town of Hannibal.

-Water containing more than 20 mg/l of sodium should not be used for drinking by persons on severely restricted sodium diets.
-Sample was collected by OCWA.

-Unregulated Contaminant Monitoring Rule (UCMR) samples are collected periodically by OCWA as required by the Environmental Protection Agency (EPA) for contaminants that are suspected to be in drinking water that do not have health-based standards set under the Safe Drinking Water Act (SDWA).
+The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
+The action level for copper was not exceeded at any of the sites tested. - \\The levels for these compounds were provided by OCWA as the water supplier for the Village of Phoenix and for the Town of Schroeppel - \\\Water containing more than 20 mg/l of sodium should not be used for drinking by persons on severely restricted sodium diets. - \\\\Unregulated Contaminant Monitoring Rule (UCMR) samples are collected periodically by OCWA as required by the Environmental Protection Agency (EPA) for contaminants that are suspected to be in drinking water that do not have health-based standards set under the Safe Drinking Water Act (SDWA).